ankits1089/FineTune-LLM/README.md

 The model was able to do a good job for questions not related to topic.
 For questions related to topic, the response were better than the base model.
 Below are a few examples

 Q : "What is the larget lake?"
 **Finetuned model response**: "Please let's keep our discussion related to good or bad communication."
-Base model response: "The answer is that the larget lake is a lake.
+**Base model response**: "The answer is that the larget lake is a lake.
 It"

 Q: "How does defensiveness block productive conversation?"
 Finetuned model response: "It creates a sense of empathy and empathy that can be shared with others.
 Does defensiveness block communication"
 Base model response: "I think you're right.
 I think you're right.
 I"